Log in

 For employees starting from 1 June 2026, you may limit the night premium to the hours between 11:00 p.m. and 6:00 a.m.

-Employees who were already employed before 1 June 2026 (one worked day between 1 June 2025 and 31 May 2026 is enough) retain their right to the night premium from 8:00 p.m. to 6:00 a.m.
+Employees who were already employed before 1 June 2026 (one worked day between 1 June 2025 and 31 May 2026 suffices) retain their right to the night premium from 8:00 p.m. to 6:00 a.m.
 This remains so, even if they only switch to a night shift from 1 June onwards.
 Temporary employees count as regular employees.

 If you want to limit the premium for these existing employees to 11:00 p.m.–6:00 a.m., this is only possible in an exceptional situation: